01 of 04

 Pierce the Paper

 Place the marked piece of paper over the cork or packing foam scrap, with the marked side facing you.
-Using the embroidery needle, pierce the paper at all intersecting lines, and at regular intervals, pressing the tip of the needle through the paper and into the cork below.
+Using the embroidery needle, pierce the paper at all intersecting lines, and regular intervals, pressing the tip of the needle through the paper and into the cork below.

 Pre-piercing the stitching lines helps prevent any accidental creasing in the paper while working the designs, and the use of the underlayment protects your work surface from any damage the needle might inflict.